mehulagg/gitlab/doc/ci/yaml/gitlab_ci_yaml.md

-When you add a `.gitlab-ci.yml` file to your repository, GitLab detects it and an application called [GitLab Runner](https://docs.gitlab.com/runner/) runs the jobs.
-Runner works similarly to your terminal.
+When you add a `.gitlab-ci.yml` file to your repository, GitLab detects it and an application called [GitLab Runner](https://docs.gitlab.com/runner/) runs the scripts defined in the jobs.

 A `.gitlab-ci.yml` file might contain: